dozius/TwisterSister/docs/README.md

 | 5-8  | Band 1-4 gain         |  Band 1-4 Type   | Turn band off    | Freq color & OFF:Off    |
 | 9-12 | Band 5-8 frequency    |  Band 5-8 Q      | Mute band        | Freq color & mute:off   |
 | 13-16| Band 5-8 gain         |  Band 5-8 Type   | Turn band off    | Freq color & OFF:Off    |

-## dual twister mode

-- enable dual mode for 8-track pages
-- set a second twister in dual mode + extender to get 4-8 tracks' control
-- in extender mode, bank buttons are on the right

-When switching mode, you need to restart the extensions in order to process the config change

-## two single mode twister

-This will behave poorly as both twisters will bind to the first 4-tracks

 #### Notes